 - Contact you by post, e-mail, telephone and via social media regarding our activities, events and services that you have requested from us;

-- Process financial transactions (including collection of payments for registering on Norfolk Screen Databases, management of any additional charges and fees and administration of any refunds);
+- Process financial transactions (including collection of payments for registering on Norfolk Screen’s directories, management of any additional charges and fees and administration of any refunds, and collection of donations);

 - Generally, administer our relationship with you;

-- Register and publically display your details on our Locations, Productions, Facilities and Services, and Cast and Crew databases which will be listed on our website;
+- Register and publically display your details (including, for the avoidance of doubt, your email address) on our Locations, Facilities and Services, and Cast and Crew directories which will be listed on our website;

 - To connect with you via our mailing list (which will be hosted via a third-party site – MailChimp);

 - To contact you on an annual basis to ensure the details we hold are still correct and valid;

 - Respond to enquiries as and when required;